andrew/ultimate-awesome/README.md

 - [awesome-coins](https://github.com/Zheaoli/awesome-coins) - ₿ A guide (for humans!) to cryto-currencies and their algos.
 - [awesome-lua](https://github.com/LewisJEllis/awesome-lua) - A curated list of quality Lua packages and resources.
 - [awesome-dataviz](https://github.com/hal9ai/awesome-dataviz) - :chart_with_upwards_trend:  A curated list of awesome data visualization libraries and resources.
-- [awesome-dataviz](https://github.com/javierluraschi/awesome-dataviz) - :chart_with_upwards_trend:  A curated list of awesome data visualization libraries and resources.
 - [Awesome-Unity-Shader](https://github.com/QianMo/Awesome-Unity-Shader) - :boat: 关于炫酷的Unity3D Shader | About Cool Unity3D Shaders .
 - [awesome-db-tools](https://github.com/mgramin/awesome-db-tools) - Everything that makes working with databases easier.
 - [awesome-blockchains](https://github.com/openblockchains/awesome-blockchains) - A collection about awesome blockchains - open distributed public databases w/ crypto hashes incl. git ;-).
 Blockchains are the new tulips :tulip::tulip::tulip:.
 Distributed is the new centralized. .